 As a yoga teacher, doula and somatic sexologist I help women process their births and the subsequent changes in their bodies and relationships.
 I often say that I help women put their bodies back together after birth.
 My area of specialty and great passion is the core which includes the muscles of the abdominals, low back, pelvic floor and diaphragm.
 Most women come to me initially for weakness and the change of appearance in their abdominals due to diastasis recti.
-They want to lose their mummy tummy!
-In our first meeting it quickly unfolds that diastasis is affecting numerous areas of their lives including, and often especially, intimacy!
+In our first meeting we discover that diastasis is affecting numerous areas of their lives including, and often especially, intimacy!

 Diastasis recti is a common condition seen in postpartum women where connective tissue in the abdominal muscles, the linea alba, thins and spreads out causing the abdominal muscles to separate.
 This separation in the rectus abdominis can cause a bulging tummy, umbilical hernia, back pain, postural problems and pelvic floor weakness.
 Women who have diastasis recti describe an overall feeling of disconnection from their center.